-The Lib Dems are not interested in a progressive alliance | Daisy Cooper
+Why progressive alliances in politics don’t work | Daisy Cooper

 This is also partly due to simple maths.
 In North Shropshire, a tactical vote from a previous Labour voter added one vote to Helen Morgan’s pile.
 Meanwhile, a voter who switched from the Conservatives to the Lib Dems was worth double that, as one vote came off the Tory pile and on to ours.

-North Shropshire showed that we don’t need stitch ups between political parties to beat the Conservatives.
-Voters should be trusted to make up their own mind about who to back and why.
+North Shropshire showed that we don’t need stitch-ups between political parties to beat the Conservatives.
+Voters should be trusted to make up their own minds about who to back and why.
 That’s why the concept of a progressive alliance based on parties standing down for each other is flawed.
 It would risk repelling the very people the Liberal Democrats need to win over to defeat Conservative MPs in the seats where Labour will never win.

 Daisy Cooper is MP for St Albans and deputy leader of the Liberal Democrats